One of the biggest debates I see in the creative entrepreneur space is whether or not you should show your pricing on your website.

 Starting Prices

 My favorite way to show pricing is by listing the starting price of the service.
 This leaves lots of room for flexibility in selling a higher-priced offer without having to keep everything in a set package.
-And it also repels cheap clients.
+And it also repels cheap clients who can’t afford your minimum rate.

 Range of Prices